explore jesse’s platform in more detail

 What I’d champion:

-Overhaul of the infrastructure department and the project management model to reduce rolls-royce spending;
+Review the City’s infrastructure department and project management model to reduce excessive “Rolls-Royce” spending and bring greater value to taxpayers.

 Local Business - bring it back through better tax and creative national commercial campaigns.
 Over the last four years we have established the highest commercial vacancy with little to no municipal support.